documentcloud/documentcloud/app/views/help/help_center_drafts/files/publishing_embedding.md

 ![alt text](../images/publishing_embedding/publishing_embedding7.gif)

 * DocumentCloud will generate two pieces of code: an **HTML embed code**, and a **Wordpress shortcode**.
 * Simply **copy and paste** the HTML code to a page on your site.
-If you have the DocumentCloud Wordpress plugin[LINK] installed, paste it into the body of your article.
+If you have the [DocumentCloud Wordpress plugin](https://wordpress.org/plugins/documentcloud) installed, paste it into the body of your article.

 ### Embed a Single Page from a Document